nicoguilbert/aws-tools/snapshots-auto-copy/self-triggered-copies/README.md

 TriggerCopyFunctions | Python 3.7

 ### Role
-This function should at least have these permissions :
+This function needs a Role with at least these permissions :

 ```
   {